NVIDIA/NVFlare/docs/user_guide/job.rst

 There is only one server, and only one app can be deployed to it for the Job, so "server" can appear only once in the ``deploy_map``.

+The ``deploy_map`` cannot be empty, and "@all" when specified as a site name carries a special meaning of all sites to deploy to.
+If "@all" is used, there should be no other apps being deployed to the sites.
+If an empty list of sites is specified for an app in the ``deploy_map``, then that app is to be deployed to no sites, and no validation is done other than checking that the folder exists.

 Resource-less Jobs
 ==================
 Similarly, for simple FL jobs or in POC mode, resources are not a concern.
 In this case, the resource spec can be